Anderson-100/cs326-project-undefined/milestone-1.md

 UMass Course Review will allow students to rate workload, difficulty, and the overall class, as well as post written reviews of their experience.
 There are a ton of courses at UMass, so I will focus on CS courses first, particularly the lower level requirements (121, 187, 220, 230, 240, 250).

+A website like this would be incredibly helpful for students like me who want to figure out what to take in the future and understand what to expect from specific courses and professors.
+It will also benefit prospective students trying to get a better sense of what to expect when studying at this university.

 Inspiration from [Unofficial Cornell CS Wiki](https://github.com/CornellCSWiki/CornellCSWiki), [Rate My Professor](https://www.ratemyprofessors.com/), and talking with CS friends.

 ## Functionality